Seagate/halon/rfc/006-supervision.md

 supervisors and health monitors.

 #### Node supervisor
-Each node should have a node supervisor/monitor pair.
+Each node may have a node supervisor/monitor pair.
 The node's monitor will generate service failure events, which will be handled by the local supervisor; however, the recovery coordinator will also listen to them and log them as per functional requirement [fr.logging], and may decide that there is a larger problem that requires restarting or abandoning the supervisor or the node in general.

+Alternate topologies are possible for handling, say, rack-local events.

 ### Startup